ItMarki/earthernsence.github.io/README.md

 ## Purpose of The Game

 I designed this game for fun.
 I like doing JS, HTML, and a small amount of CSS, no matter how bad I may be.

+(also this has to be outside of the md folder bc it wont display on front page without it)